 - Ensuring the fabric remains pulled taut and that notches 'B' remain aligned at all times: sew a few stitches towards notches 'B', backstitch precisely over-top to secure, then sew from notches 'A' through notches 'B' to the end of your uniform fabric, and backstitch again to secure.
 (Note that with 1" of excess collar fabric, it will extend 0.5" beyond the uniform fabric, whereas if you opted for 0.5" of excess collar fabric, the end of the collar fabric will align with the end of the uniform fabric.)

-- Return to notches 'A'; drop your needle and presser foot precisely where you began (at the bottom point of the 'V'), but with your uniform turned over to sew in the other direction.
+- Return to notches 'A'; drop your needle and presser foot precisely where you began (at the bottom point of the 'V'), but with your uniform turned around to sew in the other direction.

 - Align notches 'C'; pin and/or hold firmly together.